aptech/docs/docs/CR-goto.rst

 Labels do not have to be declared before they are used.
 GAUSS knows they are labels by the fact that they are followed immediately by a colon.

-When GAUSS encounters a goto statement, it jumps to the specified label and continues execution of the program from there.
+When GAUSS encounters a :func:`goto` statement, it jumps to the specified label and continues execution of the program from there.

-Parameters can be passed in a goto statement the same way as they can with a gosub.
+Parameters can be passed in a :func:`goto` statement the same way as they can with a :func:`gosub`.

 Examples